 This is a dense multi-stemmed deciduous woody vine with a spreading, ground-hugging habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.
 This is a relatively low maintenance plant, and is best pruned in late winter once the threat of extreme cold has passed.
 It has no significant negative characteristics.

-Aside from its primary use as an edible, the Hardy Kiwi is sutiable for the following landscape applications;
+Aside from its primary use as an edible, Issai Hardy Kiwi is sutiable for the following landscape applications;

-Hardy Kiwi fruit Photo courtesy of NetPS Plant Finder
+Issai Hardy Kiwi fruit Photo courtesy of NetPS Plant Finder

-Hardy Kiwi fruit and flesh Photo courtesy of NetPS Plant Finder
+Issai Hardy Kiwi Photo courtesy of NetPS Plant Finder